Italy and France make plea for growth as EU-Asia leaders meet

-MILAN (Reuters) - Europe’s priority must be to stimulate economic growth, Italy and France said on Thursday, putting themselves at odds again with Germany, which is demanding deficit rigor.
+MILAN, Oct 16 (Reuters) - Europe’s priority must be to stimulate economic growth, Italy and France said on Thursday, putting themselves at odds again with Germany, which is demanding deficit rigour.

 With signs of a global slowdown rattling investors and prompting sharp declines across financial markets, French President Francois Hollande and Italian Prime Minster Matteo Renzi stressed the need for expansive measures.

-“Relaunching growth is the best way of stabilizing the markets,” Hollande said as he arrived in Italy’s financial capital for the start of a two-day meeting of European and Asian leaders.
+“Relaunching growth is the best way of stabilising the markets,” Hollande said as he arrived in Italy’s financial capital for the start of a two-day meeting of European and Asian leaders.

 Both France and Italy unveiled budgets this month that go back on commitments to respect EU borrowing limits - resisting peer pressure to cut their deficits because they say they need extra room to revive their beleaguered economies.